9 - Capital Preservation

 - 2026 (Projected): 500+

 This expansion represents the "inflation tax"—a transfer of wealth from savers to debtors.
 The sovereign executive positions their portfolio to benefit from this dynamic rather than fall victim to it.
+Understanding the credit system is essential to navigating monetary policy, as we cover in Engineering Your Credit Lever (Protocol 08).

 3. Real Asset Allocation: The Inflation Hedge Matrix